codeigniter4/CodeIgniter4/user_guide_src/source/libraries/validation.rst

                                     regardless of its value.
-permit_empty            No          Allows the field to receive an empty array, empty string, null or false. required                No          Fails if the field is an empty array, empty string, null or false. required_with           Yes         The field is required if any of the fields in the parameter are set.                            required_with[field1,field2] required_without        Yes         The field is required when any of the fields in the parameter are not set.                      required_without[field1,field2] is_unique               Yes         Checks if this field value exists in the database.
+permit_empty            No          Allows the field to receive an empty array, empty string, null or false. required                No          Fails if the field is an empty array, empty string, null or false. required_with           Yes         The field is required when any of the other required fields are present in the data.            required_with[field1,field2] required_without        Yes         The field is required when all of the other fields are present in the data but not required.    required_without[field1,field2] is_unique               Yes         Checks if this field value exists in the database.
 Optionally set a                             is_unique[table.field,ignore_field,ignore_value]
                                     column and value to ignore, useful when updating records to ignore itself. timezone                No          Fails if field does match a timezone per ``timezone_identifiers_list``